scbao/pysonic/README.md

 1. Create a new file, and save it in the `neurons` sub-folder, with an explicit name (e.g. `my_neuron.py`).
 2. Copy-paste the content of the `template.py` file (also located in the `neurons` sub-folder) into your file.
 3. In your file, change the **class name** from `TemplateNeuron` to something more explicit (e.g. `MyNeuron`), and change the **neuron name** accordingly (e.g. `myneuron`).
 This name is a keyword used to refer to the model from outside the class.
 4. Modify/add **biophysical parameters** of your model (resting parameters, reversal potentials, channel conductances, ionic concentrations, temperatures, diffusion constants, etc...) as class attributes.
+If some parameters are not fixed and must be computed, assign them to the class inside a  `__new__` method, taking the class (`cls`) as sole attribute.
 5. Specify a **dictionary of names:descriptions of your different differential states** (i.e. all the differential variables of your model, except for the membrane potential).
 6. Modify/add **gating states kinetics** (`alphax` and `betax` methods) that define the voltage-dependent activation and inactivation rates of the different ion channnels gates of your model.
 Those methods take the membrane potential `Vm` as input and return a rate in `s-1`.
 Alternatively, your can use steady-state open-probabilties (`xinf`) and adaptation time constants (`taux`) methods.
-7. Modify the `derStates` method defining a dictionary of lambda functions that take the membrane potential `Vm` and a states vector `x` as inputs, and return a dictionary of lambda function returning the derivatives of your different state variables (in `<state_unit>/s`). **This method is automatically parsed to generate the equivalent `derEffStates` method used in coarse-grained US simulations.
-Hence, make sure that all internal calls to functions that depend solely on `Vm` appear directly in these lambda expressions and are not hidden inside nested function calls.**
+7. Modify the `derStates` method that defines the **derivatives of your different state variables**.
+These derivatives are defined inside a dictionary, where each state key is paired to a lambda function that takes the membrane potential `Vm` and a states vector `x` as inputs, and returns the associated state derivative (in `<state_unit>/s`).
-8. Modify the `steadyStates` method defining a dictionary of lambda functions that take a membrane potential value `Vm` as input, and return the steady-state values of your different state variables (in `<state_unit>`).
+8. Modify the `steadyStates` method that defines the **steady-state values of your different state variables**.
+These steady-states are defined inside a dictionary, where each state key is paired to a lambda function that takes the membrane potential `Vm` as only input, and returns the associated steady-state value (in `<state_unit>`).
+If some steady-states depend on the values of other-steady states, you can proceed as follows:
+   - define all independent steady-states functions in a dictionary called `lambda_dict`
+   - add dependent steady-state functions to the dictionary, calling `lambda_dict[k](Vm)` for each state `k` whose value is required.
 9. Modify/add **membrane currents** (`iXX` methods) of your model.
 Those methods take relevant gating states and the membrane potential `Vm` as inputs, and must return a current density in `mA/m2`. **You also need to modify the docstring accordingly, as this information is used by the package**.
-10. Modify the `currents` method defining a dictionary of lambda functions that take a membrane potential value Vm and a states vector `x` as inputs, and return the different membrane currents of your model (in `mA/m2`).
+10. Modify the `currents` method that defines the **membrane currents of your model**.
+These currents are defined inside a dictionary, where each current key is paired to a lambda function that takes the membrane potential `Vm` and a states vector `x` as inputs, and returns the associated current (in `mA/m2`).

+**The `derStates`, `steadyStates` and `currents` methods are automatically parsed by the package to adapt neuron models to US stimulation.
+Hence, make sure to**:
+   - **keep them as class methods**
+   - **check that all calls to functions that depend solely on `Vm` appear directly in the methods' lambda expressions and are not hidden inside nested function calls.**

 11. Add the neuron class to the package, by importing it in the `__init__.py` file of the `neurons` sub-folder:

 ```from .my_neuron import MyNeuron```